-Industry commentators Earnings + More reported a number of details this morning related to the content of the Gambling Act White Paper.
+Industry commentators Earnings + More reported a number of details this morning related to the content of the Gambling Act white paper.

 Industry sources confirmed to iGB it matched up with their understanding of the document.

-Perhaps the most significant detail in the report was detail of the affordability checks that operators may be required to perform.
+Perhaps the most significant detail in the report was the mention of the affordability checks that operators may be required to perform.
 Players would be allowed to have a net loss of up to £125 per month or £500 per year before “passive” checks – to see if players have obvious signs of financial difficulties such as county court judgements – kick in.